-Her professional journey would not stop there; for several years she successfully, and anonymously, designed jewelry for a number of jewelry companies.
-By 1991, she decided to branch out on her own establishing her company, which she named after herself.
+Her professional journey would not stop there.
+For several years she successfully, and anonymously, designed jewelry for a number of jewelry companies.
+By 1991, she decided to branch out on her own establishing her company Susanne Friis Bjorner.

 The beautiful jewelry is popular in Asia, the United States, and Scandinavia, and has been featured in layouts for Woman and Cosmopolitan magazines.